scality/cloudserver/README.md

 ### Dependencies

-Building and running the Zenko CloudServer requires node.js 6.9.5 and npm v3 .
+Building and running the Zenko CloudServer requires node.js 6.9.5 and yarn v3 .
 Up-to-date versions can be found at [Nodesource](https://github.com/nodesource/distributions).